ant-design/pro-editor/docs/guide/data-management.en-US.md

 Interpreting key files:

 1. `selectors.ts`: Contains selector functions used to retrieve derived states from the store.
-Selector functions can aggregate and calculate derived states as needed, providing them to components for use.
+Selector functions can aggregate and compute derived states as needed, providing them to components for use.
-2. `slices folder`: Decomposed modules for managing different actions.
+2. `slices folder`: Multiple modules extracted for managing different actions.
 Each module generally includes a Slice containing related actions.
-   - `crudSlice.ts`: Manages operations for adding, deleting, and modifying tree data.
+   - `crudSlice.ts`: Manages operations for CRUD operations on tree data.
-   - `dndSlice.ts`: Manages drag and drop related operations.
+   - `dndSlice.ts`: Manages drag and drop-related operations.
    - `selectionSlice.ts`: Manages operations related to selected states.
 3. `treeDataReducer.ts`: Manages the reducer for tree data.
-It handles atomic operations related to changes in `treeData`, such as adding nodes, deleting nodes, and dragging nodes.
+It handles atomic operations related to data changes in `treeData`, such as adding nodes, deleting nodes, and dragging nodes.

 ### High Complexity

 High complexity involves over 30 states and over 20 actions.
-It inevitably requires slice modularization.
+It inevitably requires slices for modular cohesion.
 Each slice declares its own initState, action, reducer, and selector.

 Below is an example of a high-complexity data flow ([link](https://github.com/lobehub/lobe-chat/tree/master/src/store/session)):